Feras-T/Robot-Arm/README.md

 # Robot-Arm
-You should see video first
+To understand the project, you should see the video first.